-It’s easy to become a borrower at the Designmuseum Danmark’s Library.
-Here you can read how to register yourself as a borrower and about the opportunities you have as a user.
+It’s easy to become a user at the Designmuseum Danmark’s Library.
+Here you can read how to register yourself as a user and about the opportunities you have as a user.

 You can loan directly from us if you are a resident in the Greater Copenhagen area.
 People who live outside that area but within Denmark can order material from us via www.bibliotek.dk for delivery to their own local library.

 The loan period for our materials is one month.
 If you do not return the materials on time, you will be charged a fee.

 You can extend your borrowing period online in our database.
 If you lose or damage our materials, you will be charged a replacement fee that will be determined by us.